 6116 Executive Blvd., Suite 730

-Bon Secours St. Mary's Hospital School of Medical Imaging Associate of Applied Science degree in Radiologic Technology meets the requirements established by the Joint Review Committee on Education in Radiologic Technology, as recognized by the U.S. Department of Education.
+Bon Secours St. Mary's Hospital School of Medical Imaging Associate of Applied Science degree program in Radiologic Technology meets the requirements established by the Joint Review Committee on Education in Radiologic Technology (JRCERT), as recognized by the U.S. Department of Education.
 The program’s latest self-study documents and accreditation certificate are available for review.

 Most Recent Site Visit: April 2018